PublicSatanicVoid/WindowsPowerWash/docs/FEATURES.md

 ## How It Works
 The default Windows installation has to cater to a very wide variety of users, and generally makes tradeoffs that sacrifice some degree of performance and responsiveness in exchange for power management, data collection, etc.

 PowerWash modifies various aspects of your Windows installation.
 It configures your system to aggressively choose maximum performance and minimum latency over power saving.
 (Note: Many of the changes intentionally do not apply when on battery).
-It does this through a combination of registry changes, application package removals, PowerShell commands, and more.
+It also removes bloatware and unwanted default programs, and generally cleans up the out-of-box experience.
+It does this through a combination of registry changes, application package removals, PowerShell cmdlets, and more.

 ## Feature Support